sphero-inc/Sphero-Android-SDK/samples/StreamingAnimation/README.md

     </RelativeLayout>

 It is important to note the ImageView, because it is a little bit more advanced.
-The `matrix` scale type is telling Android that we will control the scale and rotation of the image ourselves using matrix transformations.
+The matrix scale type is telling Android that we will control the scale and rotation of the image ourselves using matrix transformations.

 ### Making the Sample Fullscreen

-In the `AndroidManifest.xml` see the <Activity> tag for our StreamingAnimationAcitivty:
+In the *AndroidManifest.xml* see the <Activity> tag for our *StreamingAnimationAcitivty*:

 	<activity android:name=".CoinCollectorActivity"
                   android:label="@string/app_name"